wendyh2/wendyh2.github.io/essays/E5:Reflecting_on_Assignment_2_Technical_Essay.md

 ## Provide a brief introduction to the assignment along with a link to this page for further details:

 In Assignment 2, I successfully implemented a functional login and registration page, storing user data in a JSON file.
-For more details, please refer to the [link] (https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html) to the assignment page.
+For more details, please refer to the [link](https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2_retrospective.html) to the assignment page on my GitHub repository.

 ## 1. What did you learn from this assignment?